 Hannibal plays Satan and God at the same time – as God likes to punish the progeny of those who were against him: Exodus 20:5 “You shall not bow down to them or serve them, for I the Lord your God am a jealous God, visiting the iniquity of the fathers on the children to the third and the fourth generation of those who hate me.”

-Lecter has profound knowledge of Dante, so he also must be an assiduous student of the Bible.
+Lecter has a profound knowledge of Dante, so he also must be an assiduous student of the Bible.
 He’s not particularly interested in the meekness and mildness of the New Testament, but his pulse quickens as he ponders Jehovah, the Big-Bad God of The Old Testament.

-In the TV series he says: “Killing must feel good to God, too.
+In the TV series, he says: “Killing must feel good to God, too.
 He does it all the time, and are we not created in his image?”
 He’s making many references to God at his most vengeful, capricious and jealous.
 If God can drop a church roof on dozens of his followers, then Lecter can get away with a few bites of the human flash, can’t he?

 Hannibal (or Dr. Fell, as he calls himself in Florence) is enamored by the Renaissance and his favorite painter of the period must be Botticelli.
 In the TV series, we see him as a young adult, sitting in the illustrious Uffizi gallery and taking sketches of “La Primavera”.

 Later, he reenacts the detail of the painting (the one with Chloris and Zephyrus) by killing two people and decorating the scene accordingly.
 That’s actually how he earned the nickname “Il Mostro – the Monster of Florence”.
-If he was willing to go through all this gruesome art-making, than he probably sports a copy of Zöllner’s authoritative book on Botticelli.
+If he was willing to go through all this gruesome art-making than he probably sports a copy of Zöllner’s authoritative book on Botticelli.

 In one of the scenes from The Silence of the Lambs, Lecter instructs Clarice to read Marcus Aurelius and “Of each particular thing, ask: ‘What is it in itself?
 What is its nature?’
 What does he do, this man you seek?”
 This comes from Meditations, which are also filled with musings on death and it’s inevitability.
 There’s also a part about seeing the human body as a “vessel” and “a little bit of flesh” which perfectly plays to Hannibal’s narrative.
 Stoicism is based on being and doing “good”, but Hannibal has his own twisted version of it.